For our studio star chart, a star may be earned for one of the following:

 Cancellations

-For each quarter, each student will be allowed 1 cancellation due to an emergency within 24 hours and 1 cancellation outside of the 24 hour notice time frame (including illness).
-If a student is unable to come to their lesson beyond these 2 cancellations, the student may only reschedule in cancelled time slots or switch with another student before the end of the month.
+For each quarter, each student will be allowed 1 cancellation due to an emergency within 24 hours.
+If a student is unable to come to their lesson beyond this cancellation, the student may only reschedule in cancelled time slots or switch with another student before the end of the month.
 I am more than happy to work with another student to switch lesson times if switching works for both families.

 ANY lesson missed by the instructor will ALWAYS be made up or credited to the student's account.